nicolas-thys/nicolas-thys/README.md

 # 💫 About Me:
-🎓​I am a cybersecurity student passionate about penetration testing and red teaming.<br>📝​I am constantly learning and practicing through TryHackMe, and I even design my own TryHackMe rooms to challenge others.
+🎓​ I am a cybersecurity student passionate about penetration testing, red teaming, and web security.<br>
+📝​ I am constantly learning and practicing through platforms such as TryHackMe and Hack The Box.<br>
+🧩​ I also design my own cybersecurity rooms and challenges, some of which are publicly accessible on TryHackMe.<br>
+🌐​ Alongside cybersecurity, I develop and maintain web applications, including Aethris.art.

 # 💻 Techical Stack: